maga33/TransferNet/data/README.md

-this folder contains the following data:
+This folder contains the following data:

-  * 'VOC_AUG_2012': PASCAL VOC 2012 dataset with augmented segmentation annotations.
+  * `VOC_AUG_2012` : PASCAL VOC 2012 dataset with augmented segmentation annotations.
-  * 'MS-COCO': Subset of MS-COCO images containing categories exclusive to PASCAL VOC dataset.
+  * `MS-COCO` : Subset of MS-COCO images containing categories exclusive to PASCAL VOC dataset.
-  * 'imagesets': list of images to train our model.
+  * `imagesets` : list of images to train our model.

-Note that we re-essigned ids of 60 MS-COCO categories to 21-80, to avoid conflict with VOC category ids (1-20).
+Note that we re-essigned ids of 60 MS-COCO categories to 21-80 to avoid conflict with PASCAL VOC category ids (1-20).